 hostnamectl set-hostname supervision

-Add a MySQL table partition: this step is mandatory.
+Add a MariaDB table partition: this step is mandatory.
 Your Centreon server will not work if this isn't done.

 Connect as user